This proposal (along with its smaller sister records proposal) covers a

 pattern grammar:

-is a subset of the irrefutable
+declarationBinder is a subset of the irrefutable

 patterns that make sense as the outermost pattern in a variable declaration.

-inside a refutable pattern.
+A declarationMatcher pattern embeds a declarationBinder inside a refutable pattern.
 This is

-a convenience to let you avoid repeatingvar
+a convenience to let you avoid repeating var or final several times

-inside a matching pattern, as in:// List matcher containing three variable matchers: case [var a, var b, var c]: // Declaration matcher containing list binder // containing three variable binders: case var [a, b, c]:
+// List matcher containing three variable matchers:case [var a, var b, var c]:// Declaration matcher containing list binder// containing three variable binders:casevar [a, b, c]:

 These two cases both do the same thing.